What really happened to Malaysia Airlines MH370 in 2014?

 1:37 am, MH370’s regularly scheduled 30-minute automatic condition-reporting system failed to transmit.
 System isolated from any satellite transmission using cockpit control.

 1:52 am, MH370 passed just south of Penang Island, made a wide right turn, and headed northwest up the Strait of Malacca.
 As the airplane turned, the first officer’s cellphone registered with a tower below.
 It was a single brief connection, during which no content was transmitted.
-Eleven minutes later, on the assumption that MH370 was still over the South China Sea, a Malaysia Airlines dispatcher sent a text message instructing the pilots to contact Ho Chi Minh’s air traffic-control center.
+Eleven minutes later, on the assumption that MH370 was still over the South China Sea, a Malaysia Airlines dispatcher sent a text message instructing the pilots to contact Ho Chi Minh’s air traffic control center.
 The message went unanswered.
 Through the Strait of Malacca, the airplane appeared to be hand-flown.

 2:25 am MH370’s satellite box came back to life.
-It is likely that this occurred when the full electrical system was brought back up, and that the airplane was repressurized at the same time.
+It is likely that this occurred when the full electrical system was brought back up and that the plane was repressurized at the same time.
 When the satellite box came back on, it sent a log-on request to Inmarsat and the ground station responded.
 The first linkup was accomplished with Immarsat and relevant distance and Doppler values were recorded at the ground station, later allowing the first arc to be established.

 A few minutes later a dispatcher put in a phone call to the airplane.
 The satellite box accepted the link, but the call went unanswered.
 An associated Doppler value showed that the airplane had just made a wide turn to the south.
 To investigators, the place where this happened became known as the “final major turn.”
 Its location is crucial but the exact location has never been fully determined.
 Indonesian air-defense radar should have shown it, but the radar seems to have been turned off for the night.